 £12billion worth of pandemic-related contracts were awarded without the requisite competitive tender process to completely unqualified and inept Tory supporters, donors, friends and families, and the government subsquently refused to publish the obligatory register of ministerial interests to try to cover up the destination of all those lucrative Covid contracts.
 Housing Secretary Robert Jenrick allowed an unlawful luxury property development in Tower Hamlets so that major Tory donor Richmond Desmond could avoid paying £50million in local taxes to London’s poorest borough.
 Home Secretary Priti Patel refused to resign after being found guilty of flagrantly breaching the supposedly binding ministerial code and Johnson then refused to sack her (the serial liar had previously declared that “the precious principles of public life enshrined in the code must be honoured at all times”) or release the report into her behaviour, which meant that it was Alex Allen, the independent adviser on ministerial standards, who resigned instead.

-Public offices are being systematically stuffed with Tory chums and cronies as the independent, the impartial and the expert are driven out: Tory donor Richard Sharp was made BBC chair to ensure the corporation becomes even more compliant and rightwing; Tory peer Dido Harding was put in charge of the disastrous ‘test-and-trace’ programme; media barons run Ofcom, private education zealots run Higher Education, private health companies run more and more of the NHS, property developers run planning policy, white supremacists run equality bodies, climate change deniers run environment agencies, and the taxpayer-funded civil service is degraded into an indistinguishable branch of the Tory Party and Big Business, filled with ideologues, moonlighting corporate carpetbaggers and obedient drones.
+Public offices are being systematically stuffed with Tory chums and cronies as the independent, the impartial and the expert are driven out: card-carrying Tory activist and ex-candidate Tim Davie was installed as Director General of the BBC and Richard Sharp, Johnson’s ex-adviser and a major Tory donor, was made BBC chair, to ensure the corporation becomes even more compliant and rightwing; clueless Tory peer Dido Harding was put in charge of the disastrous ‘test-and-trace’ programme; media barons run Ofcom, private education zealots run Higher Education, private health companies run more and more of the NHS, property developers run planning policy, white supremacists run equality bodies, climate change deniers run environment agencies, and the taxpayer-funded civil service is degraded into an indistinguishable branch of the Tory Party and Big Business, filled with ideologues, moonlighting corporate carpetbaggers and obedient drones.
 Far-right think-tanks, cranks and lobbyists are given a VIP fast lane to Johnson, his talentless cabinet and his atrocious MPs and peers, the better to determine policy and fill Tory coffers by purchasing influence and preferment – as exemplified by last week’s revelations of the Greensill scandal where ex-PM Cameron used his status to tart via text message to the cabinet on behalf of one of his many paymasters, an Australian finance company so dodgy it soon collapsed.

 The long-delayed report on Russian interference in the 2019 UK election concluded that the government deliberately enabled it, welcoming the oligarchs’ dirty money as a means of recycling vast amounts of illicit finance through London and giving Putin’s thugs privileged access and connections to the highest levels of government in return for the swamping of social media with pro-Tory propaganda – and Russia is just one of the many vicious authoritarian states the Tories make friends with, sell weapons to or undermine democracy with, such as Australia, Brazil, China, Hungary, India, the Philippines, Poland, Saudi Arabia, the United Arab Emirates and Trump-era USA.